helpbuttons/hb-docs/docs/English/index.md

 ## Getting started

+- **I want to learn how to use or coordinate a network** → [User & Coordinator Guide](https://helpbuttons.org/helpbuttons-user-coordinator-guide/)
 - **I want to install it** → [Installation Guide](5installation.md)
 - **I want to understand the code** → [Architecture](6architecture.md) · [Core Concepts](concepts.md)
 - **I want to contribute** → [Contributing Guide](contributing.md)